 It opens at the tail end of a battle and immediately introduces two of the main things you’ll have to learn to handle if you want to continue watching: blood-soaked death and stunningly gorgeous scenery.

 Brothers Ragnar and Rollo are dispatching their enemies on an emerald-green hillside, against the backdrop of a slate-grey mountain.
-The violence is less breathtaking than the cinematography, which renders Ragnar’s eyes fabulously blue.
-It’s almost endearing when he later slays some defenceless monks with an axe.
+The violence is only slightly less breathtaking than the cinematography, which renders Ragnar’s eyes fabulously blue.
+In fact, he’s so charismatic that it’s almost endearing when he later slays some defenceless monks with an axe.

 Despite the barbarism, Ragnar is a romantic figure: a Northman who dares to dream.
 He wants to be the first Viking to head west in search of new lands — against the orders of his leader (Gabriel Byrne).
 Ragnar has an adventurous spirit and all the latest navigational technology, such as a wooden disc floating in a bucket of water.